-Sylla is a publicly listed exploration company involved in the business of acquiring, exploring and developing mineral properties.
-During FY2022, Sylla began a recapitalization and reorganization process, which resulted in Sylla graduating from the NEX board of the TSX Venture Exchange (TSX-V) to become a TSX-V tier 2 mining issuer on April 14, 2022.
-Sylla's common shares now trade under the symbol SYG (formerly, SYG.H).
+Sylla (TSXV: SYG and OTCQB: SYGCF) is a publicly listed exploration company involved in the business of acquiring, exploring and developing mineral properties.
+During F2022, Sylla began a recapitalization and reorganization process, which resulted in Sylla graduating from the NEX board of the TSX Venture Exchange (TSX-V) to become a TSX-V Tier 2 mining issuer on April 14, 2022.

-Sylla's mineral exploration focus revolves around its 9,400 hectare Niaouleni Gold Project ("the Niaouleni Project") located in Mali, West Africa.
-Niaouleni currently consists of an option agreement to acquire a 100-per-cent interest in the Deguefarakole permit (formerly referred to by the Company as the Niaouleni permit).
-The Company may potentially expand the Niaouleni Project area to 15,100 hectares pursuant to letters of intent to acquire the Samaya South and Niaouleni West exploration permits.
+Sylla's mineral exploration focus revolves around its 9,400-hectare Niaouleni Gold Project located in southwest Mali, West Africa.
+The Niaouleni Gold Project currently consists of an option agreement to acquire a 100-per-cent interest in the Deguefarakole permit (formerly referred to by the Company as the Niaouleni permit).
+The Company may potentially expand the Niaouleni Gold Project area to 17,200 hectares pursuant to letters of intent to acquire the Samaya South, Niaouleni West and Sananfara exploration permits.